3 minute read

 Let’s break down the key components and explain how they work.

-The Photo Model
+2. Creating the Photo Model

 struct Photo: Identifiable {